ffmaer/Java-Programming/README.md

 ## Program 5

-Mastermind is a single-player game.
+Mastermind is a single-player code-breaking game.
 The goal is to break a code.
 The code is made of four big code-pegs.
 Each code-peg can have either of the 6 colors.
 Each turn you guess the code.
 4 small key-pegs are used to indicate the correctness of your guess.

 A black key-peg indicates that a code-peg has both the right color and right spot.
 A gray key-peg indicates that a code-peg has the right color but the wrong spot.